agusdmb/flask-server-timing/README.md

 app.run(host="0.0.0.0",port=8080,debug=True)
 ```
-Note: Recommended not to enable this in production environment
+Note: It is not recommended enable this in production environments